Tagirijus/plainvoice/DEVELOPMENT.md

 # The core concept of the program

-Since the README.md should contain all needed information on how to use this program (or even the -h/--help argument should be useful), I wanted to use this doc string here as an explanation on how I meant the code structure to be.
-It is also some kind of memory help for myself, since there is indeed some kind if paradox: I tried very very VERY hard to make this code follow all code conventions I know and follow a clear concept of code structure.
+Since the README.md should contain all needed information on how to **use** this program (or at least the -h/--help argument should be useful), I wanted to use this document here as an explanation on how I meant the code structure to be.
+There are also doc strings in the class files accordingly.
+It is also some kind of memory aid for myself, since there is indeed some kind if paradox: I tried very very **VERY** hard to make this code follow all code conventions I know and follow a clear concept of code structure.
+I somehow fear I made things worse.
 Yet I am just a non-professional developer to date and do not have much experience.
 Thus I probably did many things different than a good professional developer would have done.
 So bla bla, just let me start:

 The main idea of the program, thus the code structure as well, is to have documents to be worked with.
 These documents should have their own folder (relative folders should be possible as well - not tested yet, though).
 With this and their name, the idea is to have some automatic loading and saving - without the need to specify an absolute filepath.
 With this base principle I also try to have some kind of automatic list getter, which should be able to e.g. load all documents of a certein document type and list them.
 This can become handy, when e.g. calculating certain things from invoices.